ryan-mcclue/unsw/gens4015/final-project.md

 Roy expresses sorrow after the loss of Pris, Leon demonstrates devotion to the Replicant's plight and Zora shows amorous desires in her work.
 Deckard's isolated, emotionally anemic life is symbolic of humanity.
-He is portrayed as a loner workaholic.
-His work colleagues show no concern for his wellbeing.
-Deckard himself is awkward and uncomforting relaying emotional information.
+He is awkward and uncomforting relaying emotional information to Rachel.
-When Deckard is subject to an event of high emotional impact, he undergoes physical shakes instead of healthy emotional expressions.
+When subject to an event of high emotional impact, such as when he shoots Zora or witnesses Roy's animalistic howling, he undergoes physical shakes instead of healthy emotional expressions.
-[...]
-J.F sebastian says 'i make my friends';
+Even J.F Sebastian, the only human who shows any signs of happiness views emotions as a mechanical construct "I make my friends".

 In conclusion, it's evident that in *The Forever War*, *Ad Astra* and *Blade Runner*, the 21st century definition of what it means to be human is questioned.